 We then cut to Arkham Asylum as Det.
 Reese tells Dr. Quinzel that Ketterly was discovered right in front of the station alongside some “pretty bizarre evidence”.
 From there, Larry was brought over to the infamous institution and imprisoned.
 Not too long after he and the guards take their leave, Harleen enters his cell and scolds him.
 It turns out that he was working for her and that those documents would’ve helped in her plan to control New Gotham under a tormental rule.
 She then kicks him over this setback to her scheme, but quickly calms down as she intends to take care of things herself before taking her leave.

 Back over at the clock tower, Barbara and Helena oversee some demolition footage as they comment on how this venture saw them save themselves instead of the usual comeuppance of bad guy plots.
-Kyle then mentions how during Larry’s grand takeover speech, he mentioned “we”.
+Kyle then mentions how during Larry’s grand takeover speech, he specifically said “we”.
 They then oversee Dinah practicing with their chakrams, though nowhere near as skilled enough with tossing them, as Gordon exclaims that they wouldn’t be alive without her help.
 She & Kyle then approach her as Barbara tells Lance that she can stay, as long as she goes to school while honing both her mental & physical skills.
 From there, Dinah agrees to the terms.

 And so, the pilot episode ends with Babs telling Helena about certain factors and thrills that she misses from her days as Batgirl.
 In the end, she states that she never lost who she was.
 Kyle then states that she could never be like her, to which Gordon tells her to “just be yourself instead”.